gravitational/teleport/rfd/00XX-tctl-sso-configure-command.md

 ```
 --acs                      AssertionConsumerService is a URL for assertion consumer service on the service provider (Teleport's side).
 --audience                 Audience uniquely identifies our service provider.
---service_provider_issuer  ServiceProviderIssuer is the issuer of the service provider (Teleport).
+--service-provider-issuer  ServiceProviderIssuer is the issuer of the service provider (Teleport).
 ```

 Advanced features: